| 1.7 Proteins |

 | Secondary structure | Hydrogen bonds between backbone atoms | Alpha-helices and beta-pleated sheets |

-| Tertiary structure | Hydrogen bonds, hydrophobic interactions, ionic interactions, and disulfide bridges | Three-dimensional shape |
+| Tertiary structure | Hydrogen bonds, hydrophobic interactions, ionic bonds, and disulfide bridges | Overall three-dimensional shape of a single polypeptide |

-| Quaternary structure | The same types of interactions | Multiple polypeptide subunits associate into a functional complex |
+| Quaternary structure | The same types of interactions (hydrogen bonds, hydrophobic interactions, ionic bonds, and disulfide bridges) | Multiple polypeptide subunits associate into a functional complex |